 - Accelerate the use of Next Generation fibre solutions in order to meet or exceed the targets set out in the Next Generation Vision for Viscose: 50% by 2030.

 - Prioritize the integration and sourcing of Next Generation Solution technologies and feedstocks for future expansion plans and new suppliers.

 - At a minimum, continue to use ForestMapper and complementary guidance documents such as the Dissolving Pulp Mill Classification to ensure no sourcing from Ancient and Endangered Forests.

 - Where virgin fibres are used and they are not coming from key priority Ancient and Endangered Forests, procure higher volumes of FSC 100% certified inputs from sources that have achieved FSC Forest Management certification on the ground.

 Areas where the company is showing leadership

-- It has also supported conservation solutions, the ForestMapper tool, and signed on to the Next Generation Vision for Viscose.
+- Supported conservation solutions, the ForestMapper tool, and signed on to the Next Generation Vision for Viscose.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

 Xinxiang Chemical Fiber now produces a viscose filament yarn with 5% post-consumer recycled cotton textiles, called Bailu-Eco.